-Conduct Risk - STABLE
+Conduct Risk - STABLE ←

-We define conduct risk as the risk that the Group's products and services, and the way they are delivered, result in poor outcomes for customers, or harm to the Group's business activities or staff behaviour.
+We define conduct risk as the risk that the Group's products and services, and the way they are delivered, result in poor outcomes for customers, or harm to the Group.
+This could be as a direct result of poor or inappropriate execution of the Group's business activities or staff behaviour.